stregato/master/woland/doc/design/DESIGN.md

 ---
 ![bg right:33%](safebox.jpg)

-## Safe
+## Portal
-A safe is a remote location where data is securily stored.
+A portal is a remote location where data is securily stored.

-A safe is accessible via an access token, defined by a name, an AES encryption key and one or more URLs, each pointing to a store.
+A portal is accessible via an access token, defined by a name, an AES encryption key and one or more URLs, each pointing to a store.
 The information is encoded with the private key of an identity

 ## Zone
-A zone is part of a safe that is accessible to a list of users.
+A zone is part of a portal that is accessible to a list of users.
 Each zone has one or more encryption key.
 Each zone has at least one admin (usually the creator).